-Agreement with University of Connecticut
+Agreement with University of Connecticut Hodgkin's Lymphoma.

-In October 2018, we entered into an exclusive, worldwide option and license agreement (the "UConn Agreement") with the University of Connecticut ("UConn") for the development and commercialization rights to UC1MT, a therapeutic antibody targeting extracellular metallothionein.
-Under this agreement, we had the option to acquire an exclusive, worldwide license to UC1MT and its underlying patents to develop and commercialize throughout the world in all human indications (the "UConn Option").
+In October 2018, we entered into an exclusive, worldwide option preclinical CD30 expressing murine tumor models, BHV-1500 has shown improved antitumor activity versus Adcetris (brentuximab vedotin), and license agreement (the "UConn Agreement") with the University of Connecticut ("UConn") for the development substantially improved safety, plasma stability and commercialization rights to UC1MT, a therapeutic antibody targeting extracellular metallothionein.
+Under this agreement, we had the option to acquire an exclusive, worldwide license to UC1MT and its underlying patents to develop and commercialize throughout the world pharmacokinetics in all human indications (the "UConn Option").
 In September 2022, the Company exercised the UConn Option in exchange for a payment of \$0.4 million.
 Under the agreement, UConn will be entitled to milestone payments upon the achievement of specified regulatory and commercial milestones, and royalties of a low single-digit percentage of net sales of licensed products.